Convergence from the Log-Gamma Polymer to the Directed Landscape: Proof of Proposition

 \section{Proof of Proposition \ref{prop_tail_bounds}}

 In this section, we focus on the proof of Proposition \ref{prop_tail_bounds}.
 Throughout the section, we assume that all coordinates under consideration are integer-valued.
-Since we will frequently refer to various lemmas and propositions from \cite{basu2024temporal}, we introduce the following notational conventions for convenience, so that our notations are in accordance with those used in that work.
+Since we will frequently refer to lemmas and propositions from \cite{basu2024temporal}, we introduce the following notations to keep things consistent.

-For $u,v \in \Z^2$, let $Z_{u,v} = D[u \rightarrow v]$ and let $\ZZ_{u,v} = \frac{Z_{u,v}}{d_u}$.
+For $u,v \in \Z^2$, let $Z_{u,v} = Z[u \rightarrow v]$ and let $\ZZ_{u,v} = \frac{Z_{u,v}}{d_u}$.